 According to recent stats, mobile devices now account for more than half of all organic searches made on Google.
 Mobile device ownership is also growing rapidly, we have seen a growth of around 300% in last decade and is expected to continue growing at high rate in coming years too.

-Google is putting even more pressure on Savannah business owners to optimize as their AMP project continues to take over the web.
+Google is putting even more pressure on Savannah business owners to optimize as its AMP project continues to take over the web.
 And don’t forget about that much talked about mobile-first index.

 The first thing you need to do is adopt a responsive web design that works seamlessly on all devices.